MattWallingford/TAPS/README.md

 ## Training

 ### Training Arguments
-Relevant command line arguments that you may want to adjust.
+Command line arguments that you may want to adjust.
 For the full list of options see options.py.
 Arguments for experiments are logged in settings.txt in their respective folder.

 ```